WorldCocoa/devtools/README.md

     download vagrant "box" package from S3
     place it in a cocoamap_project

+    make a local file with https://github.com/WorldCocoa/devtools/blob/master/VagrantFile.windows
-    it should a peer to Vagrantfile.Windows
+    it should a peer to Vagrantfile.windows
-    Vagrantfile.Windows should be renamed to "Vagrantfile"
+    Vagrantfile.windows should be renamed to "Vagrantfile"

     use the CMD utility to type the following, when inside that folder. vagrant up